 Price: $18–$76

-It’s common sense to make laundry day non-toxic with Common Good’s biodegradable, septic and greywater system-safe, cruelty-free, and vegan liquid detergent.
+It’s common sense to make laundry day more sustainable with Common Good’s biodegradable, septic and greywater system-safe, cruelty-free, and vegan liquid detergent.
 It features a subtle, natural bergamot scent, with no sulfates, harsh chlorine, phosphates, phthalates, dyes, optical brighteners, or undisclosed nasties present in the formula.

 Common Good’s line of refillable cleaning products is entirely vegan, uses 100% biodegradable and plant-based ingredients, and is Leaping Bunny-certified cruelty-free.

 For now, they ship exclusively within the U.S., using plastic-free recycled materials with natural, non-toxic ink.
-And while the refill pouches are unfortunately currently not returnable, you can cut off the pour spout and recycle them with plastic bags (so long as your local system isn’t bunk).
+And while the refill pouches are unfortunately currently not returnable, you can cut off the pour spout and recycle them with plastic bags (if your local municipality allows it).

 My Personal Review of Common Good’s Laundry Detergent: